nickpopo/cs50/README.md

-# All problem sests from CS50 2017.
+# All problem sets from CS50 2017.